 Our empirical strategy is to first quantify cross-country differences in three potential factors-employment, housing status and health-and look for any immediate differences that might explain the differential consumption paths observed in Figure 1.
-We find that most of these variables evolve in a broadly similar way in both countries, although there are some notable differences.
-But even in the absence of profile differences, these three factors could play a role in explaining the different shape of spending profiles if there are differences in non-separabilities between these variables and consumption expenditures across the two countries.
+We find, however, that most of these variables evolve in a similar way in both countries although there are some notable differences in tenure status.
+But even in the absence of differences in profiles, these three factors could play a role in explaining the different shape of spending profiles if there are differences in the nature of non-separabilities between these variables and consumption expenditures across the two countries.
 Hence, we move on to look for evidence of such non-separabilities by examining their effect on within-period budget allocations in a simple demand system estimated in each of the two countries.
-We find evidence that the relationship between health expenditures and mortality and employment is much stronger in the US, suggesting that a model of nondurable non-medical spending paths might display more similarities across countries.
+We find evidence that the relationship between health expenditures and mortality and employment is much stronger in the US, suggesting that a model of non-durable non-medical spending paths might display more similarities across countries.

 We next consider inter-temporal profiles and non-separabilities by estimating a model of consumption growth.
-We indeed find that the definition of nondurable consumption spending is particularly important when attempting to account for the cross-country difference in spending growth.
+When we do this we indeed find that the definition of nondurable consumption spending is particularly important when attempting to account for the cross-country difference in spending growth.
 Once medical expenditures are removed, the difference in the decline in spending between the two countries shrinks by around three quarters.
 Different papers have made different decisions about whether medical expenditures should be included in the definition of nondurable consumption.
-For instance, Heathcote, Perri, and Violante (2010)
+For instance Heathcote, Perri, and Violante (2010) and Attanasio and Pistaferri (2014) include medical spending in their measures of expenditure while for instance Attanasio and Weber (1995), Banks,